 How far can a PHEV drive in electric mode?

-One of the main characteristics of a PHEV is its ability to drive short to medium distances using electric power alone.
-For many drivers, this can cover typical daily journeys such as commuting, school runs, or local errands.
+One of the defining characteristics of a PHEV is its ability to drive short to medium distances using electric power alone.
+For many drivers, this can cover typical daily journeys such as commuting or local errands.

-The electric driving range varies depending on factors such as temperature, driving style, and road conditions.
-Colder weather or sustained higher speeds may reduce electric range, while smoother driving can help extend it.
+Electric driving range varies depending on factors such as driving style, temperature, and road conditions.
+Colder weather and sustained higher speeds may reduce electric range, while smoother driving can help extend it.

-When the electric range is exceeded, or additional power is required, the petrol engine automatically supports the vehicle, allowing longer journeys to be completed without planning around charging availability.
+Once electric range is exceeded, the petrol engine automatically supports the vehicle, enabling longer journeys without the need to plan around charging availability.

 What is it like to drive a plug-in hybrid